 The international Terminal 3 at the Indira Gandhi International Airport (IGIA) in New Delhi, India, was opened in July 2010.
-The IGIA is the busiest airport in the country handling about 46 million passengers a year.
+The IGIA is the busiest airport in the country handling close to 70 million passengers a year.
 It is also the busiest in South Asia and is expected to handle 100 million passengers by 2030.

 The IGIA Terminal 3 (T-3) was built to facilitate the 2010 Common Wealth Games held in Delhi.
-Built at a cost of INR128.5bn ($2.7bn), the 5.4 million square feet (502,000m2) terminal is reported to be the eighth largest in the world.
+Built at a cost of Rs128.5bn ($2.7bn), the 5.4 million square feet (502,000m²) terminal was reported to be the eighth largest in the world at that time.
 It can handle 34 million passengers a year.

-The airport is operated by Delhi International Airport (DIAL), a public-private consortium led by GMR Group.
-The stakeholders, GMR (54%), Airports Authority of India (26%), Eraman Malaysia (10%) and Fraport (10%), currently have concession to operate the airport for 30 years.
+Indira Gandhi airport is operated by Delhi International Airport (DIAL), a public-private consortium led by GMR Group.
+The stakeholders, GMR (54%), Airports Authority of India (26%), Eraman Malaysia (10%) and Fraport (10%), currently have the concession to operate the airport for 30 years.

 Indira Gandhi International Airport Terminal 3 details